PurpleTree HR logo

 What is the maximum auto enrolment pension contribution in Ireland?

 Employer and Government contributions are capped based on a salary of €80,000.
 Employees can contribute on higher salaries, but employer/Government matching stops at €80,000.
+The maximum employee contribution rate will be 6% from Year 10 onwards.

-Are directors included in auto enrolment Ireland?
+Are directors included in auto enrolment in Ireland?

 It depends.
 Directors who are employees for PRSI purposes are included.
 Directors who are self-employed for PRSI purposes (usually those with controlling shareholdings) are not eligible.